Due to the corona crisis, many companies have recently switched to remote working. Or they’re trying to. Some of them are more successful than others.

 ☕ Coffee: Make your own

-What originally started as a team of 6 founders has since grown into a company of 27 employees.
+What originally started as a team of 6 founders has since grown into a company of about 20 employees.
 And working remotely has also been scaled up ⬆️.
 At the moment we don’t see any reason why an even larger team would need an office.

 We hope that if this dramatic crisis can also bring good things that remote working can be one of them.
 People and companies are now getting to know it at an accelerated pace.
 We are convinced that once the first hurdles have been taken, the experiences will be positive and the time gained will be enormous.